How to Set Color Mode in Print Conductor: Color vs. Grayscale Printing and Tips for Customization

 That means, the actual printing will be based on the page's color or absence of color.
 If at least one pixel of the original file has color, the whole page will be considered as colored and thus printed in color.

-Changing color detection threshold by setting Min pixels quantity threshold
+Changing color detection threshold by setting Min pixels quantity threshold and Min channels difference threshold

-If you set Color mode to As in document, you can also adjust color detection manually, by using the Min pixels threshold setting.
-Changing this setting can be helpful, for example, if a small part of the original page or image has some color, but you still want to print them as grayscale.
-Here's a request from one of our customers as an example:
+Changing this setting can be helpful when a small part of the original page or image contains color, but you still want to print everything in grayscale.
+Here's an example request from one of our customers:

-In every page, there is a logotype, that is an image, but in those pages the only image is the logotype, I would like to print in B&W.
+"In every page, there is a logotype that is an image.
+Since the logotype is the only image on those pages, I would like to print in B&W."

 If "Black and White", "Grayscale" or a similar option is set in the printer driver settings, Print Conductor will not be able to correctly render pages as coloured or grayscale before printing.